Fighting For Justice In The Workplace Since 1955

 Misclassification of employees

-A major problem in the American workplace is the misclassification of employees as independent contractors.
-Being misclassified as an independent contractor means you lose the ability to collect workers’ compensation, unemployment insurance, take protected leave, and more.
+A significant problem in the American workplace is misclassifying employees as independent contractors.
+Being misclassified as an independent contractor means you cannot collect workers’ compensation, unemployment insurance, take protected leave, and more.

-In terms of wage and hour violations, being misclassified as an independent contractor means you are not entitled to receive overtime pay.
-If you believe you are being labeled incorrectly as an independent contractor, you should speak with a lawyer immediately.
+Regarding wage and hour violations, being misclassified as an independent contractor means you are not entitled to overtime pay.
+If you believe you are being mislabeled as an independent contractor, you should speak with a lawyer immediately.

 Your first step should be to contact the labor law firm of Aiello, Harris, Abate Law Group PC Our attorneys can advise whether you should file a lawsuit in court, bring a claim to the New Jersey Department of Labor and Workforce Development, or file a complaint with Department of Labor’s Wage and Hour Division.